IBMStreams/administration/contribute.md

 #Contributing to IBMStreams projects
 All contributions are welcome.
 Contributors are expected to conduct themselves in a professional and courteous manner.
-If you want to contribute code you will be required to sign an individual contributor agreement found here: <cla url>
+If you want to contribute code you will be required to sign an individual contributor agreement found here: IBMStreams/toolkits/IBMStreams-cla-individual.pdf.

 Issues: all projects will use the github Issues for issue tracking.